Table of Contents for this Page

 For this Costimate, we’re going to help you understand more about your central air conditioner replacement cost, as it relates to replacing the outdoor ac unit and evaporator coil only.
 Since your HVAC system is an expensive home repair, we’ll also explain some of the other components that may need to be changed out at the same time, as well as how you can save money by replacing the entire hvac system at the same time.
 Throughout this page you’ll learn about factors that affect unit cost for central air, installation cost, and what others who have replaced their own central air conditioners have paid.

-Unit Cost Factors
+AC Unit and Evaporator Coil Replacement Cost Factors

-The most costly component of a central air conditioner, is the outdoor ac unit itself.
+Aside from the AC installation costs, the most costly component of a central air conditioner, is the outdoor ac unit itself.
 In order to do it right, at minimum you’re going to have to replace the outdoor condenser unit and a matched evaporator coil.
 Assuming nothing else is wrong with the air handler or furnace, these two components will restore central air conditioning to your home.
 Since this is going to be one of the higher cost home improvements you’ll make, it’s important to understand the options and how they affect the replacement ac unit price as well as the impact on efficiency, longevity and most important your comfort for the next 12-15 years.

 - Size of AC Unit (Cooling BTU / Tons)